-Two of the 9 projects were implemented by the end of 2016.
-Within the six thematic funds, 2 of the 19 sub-projects were completed by end-2016.
-The completed and ongoing projects have begun to show results.
+Three of the nine projects were implemented by the end of 2017.
+Two of the six thematic funds were completed.
+Both the completed and ongoing projects have resulted in a high number of positive and concrete results.

 Results in Bulgaria

 Thanks to the SCIEX-NMS scholarship programme (exchange programme between Switzerland and the new EU member states), 22 doctoral students and post-doctoral researchers have completed research fellowships at a Swiss university.
 Within the framework of a Swiss-Bulgarian research programme, 13 joint projects are under way in the fields of environmental protection, the social sciences, medicine and engineering.
 These two programmes have helped Bulgarian researchers and research institutions become better integrated in the international academic and scientific network, as is evidenced for example by articles published in prestigious scientific journals.

 A new project was launched in Bulgaria in 2015 to facilitate access for young people to the job market.
 The project is based on the Swiss system of dual vocational education and training.
 At the beginning of the 2016 academic year, 15 vocational schools throughout the country and over 50 partner companies were using completely redesigned curricula to train 366 apprentices in five professions.
 At the same time, efforts to reform the vocational education and training system are well under way with the participation of all stakeholders.

 Social inclusion of the Roma and other minorities